thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 based on the exporter_master_secret and not on the application traffic secret.

 - Flight #4, which was used by EAP-TLS 1.2 {{?RFC5216}}, does not exist in TLS 1.3.
-As a consequence, EAP-TLS 1.3 {{?RFC9190}} introduced a dummy message.
+As a consequence, EAP-TLS 1.3 {{?RFC9190}} introduced a placeholder message.

 - {{?RFC4279}} introduced PSK-based authentication to TLS, a feature re-designed in TLS 1.3.
 The "PSK identity hint" defined in {{?RFC4279}}, which is used by the server to help the client in selecting which PSK identity to use, is, however, not available anymore in TLS 1.3.

-- Finally, ciphersuites were depreciated and the RSA-based key transport is not supported in TLS 1.3.
-As a consequence, only a Diffie-Hellman-based key exchange is available for non-PSK-based authentication.
+- Finally, ciphersuites were deprecated and the RSA-based key transport is not supported in TLS 1.3.
+As a consequence, only a Diffie-Hellman-based key exchange is available for non-PSK-based (i.e., certificate-based) authentication.
 (For PSK-based authentication the use of Diffie-Hellman is optional.)

 The profiles in this specification are designed to be adaptable to the broad spectrum